 Hello, my name is Dragana Savcic-Sanders.
 I am a Counselling Psychologist with 20 years of experience in the secondary and tertiary NHS psychological services.
-I have developed an expertise in working with adults presenting with a wide range of conditions presenting at the secondary and tertiary level of services.
-The range of presentation varies from anxiety-related disorders, depression, early childhood abuse/complex trauma, single trauma, eating disorders, coping with illness, personality disorder, anger; self esteem issues, inter-relational and intra-relational difficulty.
+During this time, I have developed an expertise in working with adults who seek help with a wide range of difficulties .
+I have worked with people coming to therapy for a number of reasons such as anxiety-related disorders, depression, early childhood abuse/complex trauma, PTSD resulting from various experiences, difficulty in relationships, eating disorders, coping with illness, personality disorder, anger; self esteem issues and many others.

 Training, qualifications & experience

-I am registered with the Health Professional Council (HPC) as a Counselling Psychologist.
-She was awarded MSc in Psychology in 1992 and is a member of the British Psychological Society (BPS = MBPsM)
+I am registered with the Health Professional Council (HPC) as a Counselling Psychologist and I am a member of the British Psychological Society (MBPsS).